 The Royal Institute of British Architects (RIBA) has denounced a reform from the Architects Registration Board (ARB) on qualification awarding powers

-RIBA has responded with disapproval to the proposal, saying that it “risks haemorrhaging talent.”
+RIBA has previously responded with disapproval to the proposal, saying that it “risks haemorrhaging talent.”
+In the wake of the ARB announcement, RIBA have again condemned the decision.

 The change would make for easier ARB disqualification

-The ARB reform would mean that any learning provider that is applying for accreditation of a master’s level qualification or equivalent would need degree awarding powers, i.e. a formal agreement with a body that holds degree awarding powers.
+RIBA condemns the ARB reform that means any learning provider that is applying for accreditation of a master’s level qualification or equivalent would need degree awarding powers, i.e. a formal agreement with a body that holds degree awarding powers.

-This means that learning providers without degree awarding powers or do not have a formal agreement would immediately be disqualified from ARB qualifications.
+This means that learning providers without degree awarding powers or do not have a formal agreement are immediately disqualified from ARB qualifications.

 As it currently stands, RIBA qualifications are recognised for ARB qualifications.